PDF version

 -

 Research and development (R&D) is measured in terms of the dollar value of R&D activity.
-Industry-level R&D intensity is measured as the ratio of R&D performed by a given industry or sector relative to its GDP contribution.
-See Annex 4 for a comparative analysis of aerospace R&D from 2018 to 2022.
+Industry-level R&D intensity is measured as the ratio of R&D expenditures by a given industry or sector relative to its GDP contribution.
+See Annex 3 for a comparative analysis of Canadian aerospace R&D spending from 2020 to 2024.

 - Footnote